NBA Rumors: Trade Buzz on Kawhi Leonard to Lakers, DeAndre Jordan to Mavs, More

 The Raptors finished with the best record in the Eastern Conference at 59-23, but a third straight playoff exit at the hands of the Cleveland Cavaliers has led to an offseason of charge.

-Toronto fired head coach Dwane Casey, who's since accepted the same position with the Detroit Pistons, after the postseason exit and now the team may be willing to move one of its star guards.
+Toronto fired head coach Dwane Casey, who's since accepted the same position with the Detroit Pistons, and the team may now be willing to move one of its star guards.

 Josh Lewenberg of TSN reported the Raptors aren't "actively shopping" DeRozan or Lowry, but they're "willing to listen to offers" for their marquee backcourt starters.